Building Intelligence and Strength in the Feet and Legs for Stability and Grounding

 Kidney 1 (Yongquan) // Tala Hrdaya

 I often recommend students and clients focus on their feet and the physical sensation of their feet on the ground when they’re feeling anxious or wound up.
-At anytime throughout your day you can bring your attention to the soles of your feet and imagine roots sprouting from the location of Kidney 1 down into the earth to help bring you back to center and a feeling of stability.
-This can also be a helpful practice during savasana; the final resting pose in yoga.
+At any time throughout your day, you can bring your attention to the soles of your feet and imagine roots sprouting from the location of Kidney 1 down into the earth to help bring you back to center and a feeling of stability.
+This can also be a helpful practice during savasana, the final resting pose in yoga.

 Movement and Yoga Poses for the Feet and Legs